awesome-pro/neon-website/content/docs/data-types/json.md

 - The `JSON` data type stores `JSON` data in text format.
 - It preserves an exact copy of the original `JSON` input, including whitespace and ordering of object keys.
-- An advantage over storing `JSON` data in a `TEXT` column is that Postgres validates the `JSON` data at ingestion time, ensuring it is well-formed.
+- An advantage over storing `JSON` data in a `TEXT` column is that LangChainvalidates the `JSON` data at ingestion time, ensuring it is well-formed.

 ### JSONB